work

 Select a voting location

-Choosing a voting location was re-designed, to include accessibility information about voting locations.
+Choosing a voting location was revamped, to include accessibility information about voting locations.

 The Impact